scikit-learn-contrib/DESlib/README.rst

     1. Oracle [20]_
     2. Single Best [2]_
     3. Static Selection [2]_
+    4. Stacked Classifier [25]_

 Variations of each DES techniques are also provided by the library (e.g., different versions of the META-DES framework).

 The following techniques are also available for all methods:
  * For DES techniques, the combination of the selected classifiers can be done as Dynamic Selection (majority voting), Dynamic Weighting  (weighted majority voting) or a Hybrid (selection + weighting).
  * For all DS techniques, Dynamic Frienemy Pruning (DFP) [13]_ can be used.
  * For all DS techniques, Instance Hardness (IH) can be used to classify easy samples with a KNN and hard samples using the DS technique.
+More details on IH and Dynamic Selection can be found in [14]_.

 As an optional requirement, the fast KNN implementation from FAISS_ can be used to speed-up the computation of the region of competence.